-for bystander intervention, such as the C.A.R.E.
+The only person responsible for an act of Sexual Assault is the perpetrator, but every member of the campus community has the ability-and responsibility-to look out for the safety of others.
+The university encourages all members of the campus community to be engaged bystanders-persons who intervene in a positive way before, during, or after a situation or event involving Sexual Assault- and supports the use of safe and positive options for bystander intervention, such as the C.A.R.E.
 Model.
 The C.A.R.E.
-Model of bystander intervention helps individuals be aware of the following options to prevent Sexual Violence.
+Model of bystander intervention helps individuals be aware of the following options to prevent Sexual Assault.
 Although there is no single "right" way to intervene, the following are four basic steps to take to be an engaged bystander.

 - Create a Distraction.
-Act reasonably to interrupt the situation. - Ask Questions.
-Talk directly to the person who might be in trouble. - Refer to an Authority.
-Contact a neutral party with the authority to change the situation, like a resident assistant, security guard, or another employee. - Enlist Others.
+Act reasonably to interrupt the situation. - AskQuestions.Talkdirectlytothepersonwhomightbeintrouble. - Refer to an Authority.
+Contact a neutral party with the authority to change the situation, such as a resident assistant, security guard, or another employee. - Enlist Others.
 Enlist the assistance of another person to help.